Interactive Digital Signage doesn’t have to mean touchscreens. We can use SMS technology to involve our audiences in the communications process.

 First you need to secure a polling plan with one of the many online providers.
 A popular system is PollEverywhere.com, which works with SMS texting, web surveys and Twitter.
 Plans are based on the maximum number of responses you want to allow for an individual poll, and it’s free if you only need to collect 30 or fewer votes.
 Also, semester-long plans are available for K-12 and higher education customers.

 Creating an SMS poll for digital signage isn’t much different than creating any other message.
-Simply design your bulletin with the question, the phone number where people send their votes, and a list of options with their corresponding SMS codes.
-Viewers just see your bulletin and send a text message.
+Simply design your message with the question, the phone number where people send their votes, and a list of options with their corresponding SMS codes.
+Viewers just see your message and send an SMS.
 It’s that easy.